cseanburns/personal_knowledge_mgmt/src/4a-web-information-retrieval.md

 <figcaption>Fig. 2: Google result snippets</figcaption>
 </figure>

-This tells us important information about how Google sees the text on web pages, and we can use this information to revise our search.
+This gives us important information about how Google sees the text on web pages, and we can use this information to revise our search.
 For example, let's say I'm interested in web pages